miguel-cerqueira/KBulletin/README.md

 <!-- --------------------------------------------------------------------------------------------------------------------------------------------------- -->
 ##
-KBulletin is a customizable RSS Reader that is quickly accessible through your desktop, allowing you to get quickly up-to-date with the lastest headlines without dragging you away from your workspace.
+KBulletin is a customizable RSS Reader that is quickly accessible through your desktop, designed to allow you to get quickly up-to-date with the lastest headlines without stealing focus away from the workspace.
 - Features a panel and desktop mode, tailoring itself to your workflow
 - An interface streamlined for rapid browsing, built around expandable article cards
 - Organize and curate your feed, by selecting sources and topics